-- I'm dirty and disgusting

-- Nobody will ever understand me

-- Nobody will ever love me
+- I'm dirty and disgusting - Nobody will ever love me

 You are much more than what someone did to you.
 You have had to cope with something traumatic, and you are still you.
+You deserve respect and safety.

 Feeling different